metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

     1. User get, create, update and delete.
     2. Deployment create, update and delete.
     3. Tests get and delete.
-    4. Nodes get, update, delete.
+    4. Simulators get, update, delete.
     5. Get current tests/simulation status and/or queue them.

 This integration was integrated and tested with version 0.0.1 of Safebreach Content Management.